lerenn/asyncapi-codegen/examples/helloworld/v3/README.md

 // making it a bit overkill.
 You can directly use the SubscribeToSayHelloFromHelloChannel
 // method.
 func (ac *AppController) SubscribeToAllChannels(ctx context.Context, as AppSubscriber) error

-// SubscribeFromAllOperations will unsubscribe all operations that have subscribed to through
-// SubscribeToAllChannels or SubscribeToXXXOperation where XXX correspond to the operation name. func (ac *AppController) SubscribeFromAllOperations(ctx context.Context)

 // SubscribeToSayHelloFromHelloChannel will subscribe to new messages on the "hello"
 // channel, specified in the "ReceiveHello" operation.